 Meet purslane.
 It is a weed, but a good one.
-Purslane has succulent fleshy leaves and stems with a slightly acidic flavor close to that of spinach and watercress.
-This leafy vegetable is offers some neat health benefits; it features in itself Omega-3 fatty acids, vitamins, including vitamin A, vitamin C, and some vitamin B, as well as important dietary minerals, such as magnesium, calcium, potassium and iron.
-It can be fried, sauteed, pickled (favorite in Azerbaijan) and in its raw form it can be used to make this delicious salad from Turkey.
+Purslane has succulent fleshy leaves and stems with a slightly acidic flavor, close to that of spinach and watercress.
+This leafy vegetable offers some neat health benefits; it features in itself Omega-3 fatty acids, vitamins, including vitamin A, vitamin C, and some vitamin B, as well as important dietary minerals, such as magnesium, calcium, potassium, and iron.
+It can be fried, sauteed, pickled, and in its raw form it can be used to make this delicious salad from Turkey.
 Refreshing, piquant, and crisp.
 Worth trying.

 Serves about 6